Thursday, July 30, 2026

 Karen at Tipsoo Lake

-I also wrote a setting of a text from the Chinook Psalter that had had been used as a call to worship at a service at my parent's church in Langley, Washington: Sing a New Song of the Universe.
+I also wrote a setting of a text from the Chinook Psalter that had been used as a call to worship at a service at my parent's church in Langley, Washington: Sing a New Song of the Universe.
 I ended up not finding a way to set the text that was both easy enough for congregational singing and true to the text's irregular rhythms and stanza sizes.
 You can't win them all.

 I was also beginning to work on a massive project, that I will begin to discuss in the next chapter, but finding myself at an inflection point therein I started doing pretty regular solo improvisations, which activity continued for several years in various guises, and which I have taken to calling Sabbatical Improvisations.
 That project began as a method of becoming more comfortable operating guitars and such other fretboard instruments through unstructured improvisation, but then took on a life of its own, sometimes cutting improvisations in half and dubbing the two halves together, and sometimes playing with digital effects - your basic puttering around with sound files sorts of things.